costajob/app-servers/README.md

   * [Crystal HTTP](#crystal-http)

 ## Scope
-The idea behind this repository is to test out how different languages HTTP libraries behave under high loading.
+The idea behind this repository is to test how HTTP libraries for different languages behave under heavy loading.

 ### Hello World
-The "application" i tested is barely minimal: is the HTTP version of the "Hello World" example.
+The "application" i tested is barely minimal: it is the HTTP version of the "Hello World" example.

 ### Platform
 I registered these benchmarks with a MacBook PRO 15 late 2011 having these specs: